cocosz/face-recognition-attendance-collector/README.md

-# Face-Recognition-Attendance-Collector
+# Facial-Recognition-Attendance-Collector

-This is a face recognition app built with python and opencv library.It will help to take automated attendance without any human intervention.
+This is a facial recognition app built with python and opencv library.It will help to take automated attendance without any human intervention.

 # How it works

 Before starting we need to have certain dependencies/packages installed,namely:
-1. opencv
+1.opencv
-2. pyttx3
+2.pyttx3
-3. datetime
+3.datetime
-4. numpy
+4.numpy
-5. face-recognition
+5.face-recognition

 You have to place an image of the people whose attendance you want to take.
 After that, you have run the command "python AttendanceProject.py"